Children’s Day Festival: Kodomo no Hi

 Please pre-select your performance with your ticket purchase.

 Momotaro the Peach Boy leaves his parents to fight a band of marauding ogres on a distant island!
 Along the way, he befriends a talking dog, monkey, and pheasant, who agree to help him.
-Japan Society favorites Crossing Jamaica Avenue return to present an exciting new version of Momotaro.
+Japan Society favorites Crossing Jamaica Avenue return to present an exciting new version of Momotaro: In Search of A Hero.
 This interactive performance puts your children at the center of Momotaro’s quest with whimsical songs, lively taiko drumming, cool dance, and audience activity!

-Hero or villain, which will you decided to be?
-Create your own haori coat and hachimaki headband complete with Momotaro’s trademark peach design and transform into the hero yourself, or create horns and a loincloth, to transform into a dastardly oni!
+Create your own haori coat and hachimaki headband complete with Momotaro’s trademark peach design and transform into the hero yourself!

 Decorate your own koinobori (carp streamer)!
 Koinobori are commonly flown above the roofs of kids’ houses on Children’s Day.
 They symbolize the desire for kids to become brave and strong individuals.